irtsa-dev/PyZeroWidth/README.md

 decode.quaternary4(message: str, encoding: str = 'utf') -> str
 decode.quaternary8(message: str, encoding: str = 'utf') -> str
 decode.quaternary12(message: str, encoding: str = 'utf') -> str
-# Decoding functions that deccodes the 'message' attempting to find zero-width characters encoded in a quaternary format.
+# Decoding functions that decodes the 'message' attempting to find zero-width characters encoded in a quaternary format.
 # Quaternary4 will expect the message to be encoded using the quaternary4 encode function and as such characters being represented with 4 digits.
 # Quaternary8 will expect the message to be encoded using the quaternary8 encode function and as such characters being represented with 8 digits.
 # Quaternary12 will expect the message to be encoded using the quaternary12 encode function and as such characters being represented with 12 digits.